gdsbook/book/notebooks/04_spatial_weights.md

 w_kernel.bandwidth[0:5]
 ```

-For the bandwith applied to each observation.
+For the bandwidth applied to each observation.

-Although simple, a fixed bandwith is not always the best choice.
+Although simple, a fixed bandwidth is not always the best choice.
 For example,
 in cases where the density of the observations varies over the study region,
 using the same threshold anywhere will result in regions with a high density
 of neighbors while others with observations very sparsely connected.
 In these
-situations, an *adaptive* bandwith -one which varies by observation and its
+situations, an *adaptive* bandwidth -one which varies by observation and its
 characteristics- can be preferred.
 Adaptive bandwidths are picked again using a K-nearest neighbor rule.
 A bandwidth for each observation is chosen such that, once the $k$-nearest observation is considered, all the remaining observations have zero weight.